-Due to the continued spread of the COVID-19 virus and the public health recommendations that come with it, Arizona State University will be celebrating with its graduates the 2020 Spring commencement in a virtual, online ceremony.
-The format may be different, but our enthusiasm for celebration has never been more inspired and we encourage you to join us in honoring ASU graduate and undergraduate students the week of May 11.
+Due to the continued spread of the COVID-19 virus and the public health recommendations that come with it, Arizona State University will be celebrating with its graduates the 2020 Fall commencement in a virtual, online ceremony.
+The format may be different, but our enthusiasm for celebration has never been more inspired and we encourage you to join us in honoring ASU graduate and undergraduate students the week of December 14.
 Planning is underway.
 For more details, please check back here for updates and additional information about online activities.

 All communication regarding Graduation and its ceremonies is communicated via your official ASU email account.
-Please check your ASU email account regularly for additional information.
+This site will be updated as needed so please check here and your ASU email account regularly for additional information.

-Will there be an Edson College of Nursing & Health Innovation Spring 2020 Convocation ceremony?
+Will there be an Edson College of Nursing & Health Innovation Fall 2020 Convocation ceremony?

-Yes, Edson College will host a virtual convocation ceremony on May 11, 2020 for all graduates and will highlight the Outstanding Graduates for Spring 2020.
-The ceremony will be available to view on the Marching Order website.
-The Marching Order link will be sent at a later date to all graduates.
+Yes, Edson College will host a virtual convocation ceremony the week of December 14, 2020, for all graduates and will highlight the Outstanding Graduates for Fall 2020.
+The ceremony will be available to view online. https://virtualgrad.marchingorder.com/asu/87/ix

 What will the virtual ceremony include?

 The ceremony will be kicked off by remarks by President Crow and Edson College Dean Judith Karshmer.
 You will also hear remarks by Associate Dean Kathy Kenny.
 College award winners will be honored as well as all graduate names will be read.
 Students have the option to add personalized content to their individual recognition slide through the virtual graduation RSVP portal.
-Students received an email with the virtual graduation portal registration link on Monday, April 6, 2020.
-Each graduate will have the opportunity to be recognized with an official slide that can be personalized with their photo and personal message, and which can be downloaded and shared on social media.
+Students received an email with the virtual graduation portal registration link in mid-October.
+Each graduate will have the opportunity to be recognized with an official slide that can be personalized with their photo and a personal message, and which can be downloaded and shared on social media.

 Do I need to register to participate in Edson’s virtual ceremony?